What does it mean if your email address was found on the dark web?

 5. Look out for spam and phishing emails

 If your email is on the dark web, you might start receiving more suspicious emails than usual.
 Cybercriminals can spam your email account in hopes you will fall for one of the phishing attacks and give up your personal information, like your login credentials or credit card details, without knowing it.
+If you receive an email that looks suspicious, don’t click any buttons or download attachments.
+Carefully review the sender’s email address and compare it to that of a real service provider.
+If they don’t match, block the spam sender and flag the email.

-6. Check your device for malware
+6. Scan your device for malware

 7. Check your financial accounts